New Year's Day gift (royal courts): James VI and I in Scotland

+The burgh council of Edinburgh gave gifts to the monarch, and money to the porters at the gate of Holyrood Palace.
+The town treasurers Alexander Park, Robert Glen, and John Weston were sent to Leith to buy three tun barrels of the "best wyne" and wax torches for Mary, Queen of Scots.

-The Edinburgh goldsmith and financier Thomas Foulis supplied jewels to James VI to serve as New Year's Day gifts in 1595 and 1596.
+Anne of Denmark's New Year's Day gifts to James VI in 1591 included a fine grey castor hat garnished with gold and lined with blue velvet.
+The Edinburgh goldsmith and financier Thomas Foulis supplied jewels to James VI to serve as New Year's Day gifts.
 The 1595 gifts were a ruby and pearl carcan (a collar or necklace), a pearl chain, a gold tablet set with precious stones, an emerald ring, a ring with eleven diamonds, and seven other rings, costing in total £1,335 Scots.
 Foulis had previously supplied James with jewels for gifts while working with his former master, the goldsmith Michael Gilbert.

 Some recipient's names in 1596 were listed, a gold salamander studded with diamonds was given to the Master of Work, William Schaw.
-Anne of Denmark had a diamond set gold locket or tablet with a diamond and ruby necklace.
+Anne of Denmark received a diamond set gold locket or tablet with a diamond and ruby necklace.
 Sir Thomas Erskine had a locket set with rubies and diamonds, the Duke of Lennox had a hat badge in the shape of a diamond set gold crown, and a courtier known as the "Little Dutchman" (possibly William Belo) received a diamond ring.
 A precept signed by King James for similar jewels supplied by Foulis to serve as gifts in January 1597 also survives.

 James VI gave the goldsmith George Heriot £400 sterling from his English subsidy for New Year's day gifts in 1600 or 1601.
 Heriot supplied a jewel costing £1,333 Scots to King James for Anne of Denmark's 1602 New Year's Day gift.
 The Scottish treasurer's accounts mention that a horse was hired to take a New Year's Day gift to Prince Henry at Stirling and to Princess Elizabeth at Linlithgow Palace.